oracle/solaris-userland/components/openldap/README.md

     erroneously caused every build to display the release-note as BUILD\_VERSION includes the branch-id (BRANCHID).

+### Solaris/openldap-transition.org

+The source for /usr/share/doc/release-notes/openldap-transition.txt.
+This is built as a post installation action within the Makefile.
+There is also a `test-org-export` target which can be used to test against a previous version of the file.
+For example:

+    cd $(hg root)/components/openldap
+    hg cat -r 'last(file("./Solaris/openldap-transition.org"))' \
+     ./Solaris/openldap-transition.org > openldap-transition.org
+    gmake test-org-export ORGSRCDIR=$PWD
+    cp build/prototype/*/usr/share/doc/release-notes/openldap-transition.txt .
+    gmake test-org-export ORGCMP=./openldap-transition.txt

+### Dependency on cyrus-sasl

 OpenLDAP requires a specific version of cyrus-sasl library (libsasl2.so) because it stashes away the version number from compilation and refuses to work if that is not the version used at load time.
 Hence at the end of the file